Kamilosok/AI-Labs/Lab 5/README.md

 Additionally, a **bonus** of `max(0, (200 - W)/100)` is awarded, where `W` is the number of empty cells.
 To get this bonus, your program may run longer—but short enough to be demonstrable in the lab.

 > I included the scoring system because I quickly wrote a program to get *some* points, not all of them.
+Also because of this there are no tests.

 ### Solution E2